openmodels/MimiPAGE2020.jl/docs/getting-started.md

 # Getting Started

-This guide will briefly explain how to install Julia and Mimi PAGE 2020.
+This guide will briefly explain how to install Julia and PAGE-2020.

 ## Installing Julia

-Mimi-PAGE requires the programming language [Julia](http://julialang.org/), version 1.1 or later, to run.
+PAGE-2020 requires the programming language [Julia](http://julialang.org/), version 1.1 or later, to run.
 Download and install the current release from the Julia [download page](http://julialang.org/downloads/).